ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 + pr + cuban + dom + salv + otherhispan, family = binomial, data = sample_result)
 ```

-This regression will test the relationship between each of the explanatory variables to educational attainment.
-The coefficients of a binary logit are often hard to interpret on their own, so odds ratio will be employed to aid in the interpretation of a statistical relationship between race, gender, and Hispanic origin to educational attainment.
+This regression tests the relationship between each of the explanatory variables to educational attainment.
+The coefficients of a binary logit are often hard to interpret on their own, so odds ratio is employed to aid in the interpretation of a statistical relationship between race, gender, and Hispanic origin to educational attainment.

 To compute the odds ratio in R, the exp() and coef() functions were used in conjunction, taking in the stored variable representing the regression model as input.
-This line of code will produce an output result of a value for each explanatory variable in the model, to be used when evaluating the results of the regression.
+This line of code produces an output result of a value for each explanatory variable in the model, to be used when evaluating the results of the regression.

 ```R
 ## odds ratio for interpretation